Brandon Wardell's Guide to Sex with Millennials

 Where to Hang Out With Cool Millennials and Then Fuck Them

 Any initial sexual encounter I’ve had within the past two years has been preceded by me pretending to peruse the menu of an online streaming service and eventually going, “Dang, I can’t find anything.
 We should probably fuck.”
-This is an easy, simple, and totally smooth move and it works every time.
-You may not have the courage to be direct, but you definitely have the courage to ask your friend for their aunt’s ex-husband’s cousin’s HBO Go password.
+This is an easy, simple and totally smooth move, and it works every time.
+You may not have the courage to be direct, but you definitely have the courage to ask your friend for their aunt’s ex-husband’s cousin’s Netflix password.

 Keep Curating IRL

-Note: [Editor’s Note: You might know the terrifyingly young Brandon Wardell from his stand-up comedy or our interview with him.
-In addition to being professionally funny, he is the most millennial millennial we know, so we asked him for some helpful tips on how to identify millennials in the wild, approach them and then fuck them.]